Cooking Wild Gameby Jim Casada

 - Salt and freshly ground black pepper to taste

-Melt 2 tablespoons butter in large skillet and cook venison loin steaks until medium-rare and browned on both sides.
-Place on platter and keep warm.
+Melt 2 tablespoons butter in a large skillet and cook venison loin steaks until medium-rare and browned on both sides.
+Place on a platter and keep warm.
 Deglaze skillet with lemon juice and peel and chicken broth.
-Cook over high heat to reduce liquid to about a half cup.
+Cook over high heat to reduce liquid to about a half-cup.
 Lower heat to medium and add 4 tablespoons butter, whisking in a tablespoon at a time.
-Add blueberries, cinnamon, ginger, salt and pepper.
+Add blueberries, cinnamon, ginger, salt, and pepper.
 Pour blueberry sauce over steaks and serve immediately.

 Pasta e Fagioli (Soup)